 The duration of the trek largely depends on the region and, broadly speaking, your level of interest.
 Your trek can range from two-to-three days to a month or longer periods according to interest and region.
 Even the same trek can be of a different duration.
 Our itinerary for different treks are tailored to provide you more detail idea of duration of each trek.

-Restricted Area Permit is a special permit that is required to access the remote protected regions of Nepal.
+Restricted Area Permit is a special permit that is required to access the remote protected regions of Nepal such as Upper Mustang, Manaslu.
 These permits are generally more expensive than the regular permit.
 However, this permit is not required in all the trekking zones.

 Make sure you put comfortable clothes for the trek.
 Bring along warm sweaters, a padded jacket, T-shirts, pairs of warm wool pants, woollen and cotton socks, thermal wear, and you should be fine.
 As you would trek for 5-6 days, good trekking shoes are a must.
 You can also rent a pair from rental shops available all around Kathmandu.
 Bring a lightweight pair of boots that are sturdy, have rubber soles and good ankle support.
 You also need to bring sunglasses, sunscreen, a compass and a bug spray for precautions. *For rafting you will need flip-flop or sandals, bathing suits and lightweight shorts.